Last Day For Standard Shipping Delivery Before Christmas!

 How common is Polycystic Ovary Syndrome?

-Around 1 in 10 women in the UK have PCOS, but it may be more as roughly half of all these women do not have symptoms and might not be diagnosed.
-Therefore it is likely women have PCOS but do not necessarily know they do.
-The research shows 2-20% of women have PCOS.
+Around 1 in 10 women in the UK have PCOS, but it may be more as roughly half do not have symptoms and so may not be diagnosed.
+Therefore, it is likely many more people have PCOS but do not necessarily know they do.

 It is the most common endocrine disorder (disease related to the endocrine glands of the body) among women of reproductive years between the ages of 18 and 44.